FactorySimPy/FactorySimPy/docs/basic_components.md

 **About**

 Machine is a component that processes/modifies items that flow in the system.
 It uses a `processing_delay` amount of time to process an item.
 It can have multiple incoming edges and outgoing edges.
 A machine can process more than one item simultaneously.
 It gets an item from one of its in edges and processes the item in a `processing_delay` amount of time and pushes the item to one of its out edges.
+It does not have any inbuilt storage.
+Machine has two modes of operation based on the parameter value specified in `blocking`.
+If it is set to `True`, the machine pushes the processed item to a chosen outgoing edge and waits for it to accept the item.
+The other mode is when `blocking` is set to `False`.
+Machine checks if there is space available in the chosen outgoing edge and only if then the item is pushed.
+If the outgoing edge is unavailable or full, the item will be discarded.
 The API documentation can be found in [Machine](machine.md)

 **Basic attributes**

 - `state` - current state of the component
 - `processing_delay`- time taken to process an item
 - `work_capacity` - maximum number of jobs or items that can be processed by the machine simulataneously
 - `blocking`-  If True, waits for outgoing edge to accept item; if False, discards if full
 - `in_edge_selection`- Policy to select outgoing edge
 - `out_edge_selection`- Policy to select outgoing edge

 **Behavior**

 At the start of the simulation, the machine waits for `node_setup_time`.
 This is an initial, one-time wait time for setting up the node and should be provided as a constant (an `int` or `float`).
+Machine can parallely process `work_capacity` number of items.
+Machine spawns `work_capcity` number of workers that repeats all the activities from picking an item from a chosen incoming edge, processing it and pushing it out to the next chosen outgoing edge.

-During a simulation run, machine gets object from one of its `in_edges`.
-To choose an incoming edge to pull an item from, the machine utilises the strategy specified in the parameter `in_edge_selection`.
-Similarly, to select an outgoing edge, to push the item to, machine uses the method specified in `out_edge_selection` parameter.
+During a simulation run, each worker thread gets object from one of its `in_edges`.
+To choose an incoming edge to pull an item from, the worker thread utilises the strategy specified in the parameter `in_edge_selection`.
+Similarly, to select an outgoing edge, to push the item to, worker thread uses the method specified in `out_edge_selection` parameter.
 User can also provide a custom python function or a generator function instance to these parameters.
 User-provided function should return or yield an edge index.
 If the function depends on any of the node attributes, users can pass `None` to these parameters at the time of node creation and later initialise the parameter with the reference to the function.
 This is illustrated in the examples shown below.
 Various options available in the package for `in_edge_selection` and `out_edge_selection` include:

 - "RANDOM": Selects a random out edge.